 |Understand your MSDS with the MS-Demystifier||Search ALL our MSDS info|

 Asphyxiation is an extreme hazard when working in enclosed spaces.
 Be sure you are trained in confined space entry before working in sewers, storage tanks etc. where gases such as methane may displace oxygen from the atmosphere.
+Be aware that some asphyxiants are heavier or lighter than air and can concentrate near floors or ceilings.
+See the Further Reading links below for an example of where a worker died from asphyxiation because carbon dioxide invisibly pooled in a stairwell.

 The normal composition of air is: